pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

     >>> xp.countFMSFlightPlanEntries(xp.Fpl_Pilot_Primary)
     22

-  (Your results may differ, as this is depenedent on the current X-Plane navigation database).
+  (Your results may differ, as this is dependent on the current X-Plane navigation database).

   `Official SDK <https://developer.x-plane.com/sdk/XPLMNavigation/#XPLMLoadFMSFlightPlan>`__ :index:`XPLMLoadFMSFlightPlan`